One small business may need to send the occasional email to customers, while another may send daily emails to different segments of subscribers.

 If you’re looking for a small business email marketing platform, both iContact and Mailchimp will do the job.

-However, Mailchimp includes a lot of “extras” that can come in handy, that you don’t necessarily need to pay extra for.
+Mailchimp includes a lot of “extras” that can come in handy, that you don’t necessarily need to pay extra for.
 Paid plans include more advanced automation, a larger library of integrations, and features like surveys.
 That being said, if you are a growing small business that needs strong email marketing capabilities as well as various other complementary email marketing features, Mailchimp could be an excellent choice.

 You can see how other email marketing tools stack up to Mailchimp in the following comparisons: